bollu/polymage/README.md

 (islpy itself requires ffi development files -- this can be installed by installing libffi-devel via yum/apt-get)

-6) Numba for Numpy
+6) The video demo (sandbox/video_demo) requires Numba for Numpy.
-The latest version of Anaconda is required to install Numba (if it's not already present on your system) Anaconda may be installed as follows
+A recent version of Anaconda can be used to install Numba; Anaconda may be installed as follows.
  -- Visit the Downloads page of Anaconda - https://www.continuum.io/downloads
- -- Download the command line installer for Python 2.x or 3.x -- Run the command line installer, following the instructions provided on the site Then, Numba may be installed as follows
+ -- Download the command-line installer for Python 2.x or 3.x -- Run the command-line installer, following the instructions on the
+    site
+Then, install Numba with:
 $ git clone git://github.com/numba/numba.git
 $ conda install numba